 However, as long as these drinks are natural, safe, and healthy, there’s no harm in drinking one in the days prior to a hair test to continue to dilute the metabolites in your sweat, sebum, and system as a whole.
 Some natural detoxifiers that are safe to consume include:

-Though no research or evidence really touches on whether or not this is actually beneficial.
+Although, keep in mind that no research or sound scientific evidence suggests that this is actually beneficial.